May 2021 lunar eclipse

 This animation shows the Moon moving west to east, passing into the shadow of Earth in Scorpius near the Milky Way.
 It first enters the outer penumbral shadow, and then the dark umbral shadow.
 Here, the brightness of the Moon is exaggerated within the umbral shadow.
 The southern part of the Moon is darkest due to it being closest to the centre of the shadow.

 A total lunar eclipse occurred at the Moon’s descending node of orbit on Wednesday, May 26, 2021, with an umbral magnitude of 1.0112.
 A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
 A total lunar eclipse occurs when the Moon's near side entirely passes into the Earth's umbral shadow.
 Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
 A total lunar eclipse can last up to nearly two hours, while a total solar eclipse lasts only a few minutes at any given place, because the Moon's shadow is smaller.
-Occurring only about 14 hours after perigee (on May 25, 2021, at 21:50 UTC), the Moon's apparent diameter was larger.
+Occurring about 0.4 days after perigee (01:52 UTC, May 26), the Moon's apparent diameter was larger than average.

 It was the first total lunar eclipse since the January 2019 lunar eclipse, and the first in a series of an almost tetrad (with four consecutive total or deep partial lunar eclipses).
 The next total eclipse occurred in May 2022.
 The event took place near lunar perigee; as a result, this supermoon was referred to in US media coverage as a "super flower blood moon", and elsewhere as a "super blood moon".

 This lunar eclipse was the first of an almost tetrad, with the others being on November 19, 2021 (partial); May 16, 2022 (total); and November 8, 2022 (total).